Edward Courtenay, 1st Earl of Devon: Life after release

 Courtenay soon became a favourite of his royal cousin Queen Mary, who greatly benefited the young man.
 Mary created him Earl of Devon on 3 September 1553 and Knight of the Bath on 29 September 1553.
 On 1 October 1553, Mary was crowned, and the new Earl of Devon carried the Sword of State in the coronation ceremony.
 On 10 October 1553, Edward was acknowledged as the proper heir to the lands and titles of his father, but was not allowed to succeed him as Marquess of Exeter.

 On 2 January 1554, the new ambassadors of Charles V, Holy Roman Emperor arrived in England, and the new Earl of Devon was assigned to receive them.
-He also served as a special commissioner at the trial of Robert Dudley, 1st Earl of Leicester, Jane Grey's brother-in-law.
+He also served as a special commissioner at the trial of Robert Dudley, Jane Grey's brother-in-law.

 Mary showed her young cousin considerable affection.
 Courtenay considered he might be the Queen's future husband, and Bishop Stephen Gardiner reportedly encouraged Devon to consider himself a likely suitor for her.
 Spanish ambassadors reported that there was "much talk here to the effect that he will be married to the Queen, as he is of the blood royal".
 His household was organised as a minor court, and several courtiers already knelt before him.
-However, Mary rejected him in favour of the Roman Catholic King Philip II of Spain.
+However, despite the fact that Courtenay was also a Roman Catholic, Mary eventually rejected him in order to marry Prince Philip of Habsburg, the future King Philip II of Spain.

 Courtenay still entertained hopes for the throne and turned his attentions to Mary's younger half-sister, Elizabeth.
 As Mary was childless, Elizabeth was the heir presumptive to the throne.
 Mary and Philip's marriage was extremely unpopular with the English.
 Some prominent persons, including William Paget, 1st Baron Paget, advocated their replacement on the throne by Elizabeth and the Earl of Devon.
 But then came Wyatt's rebellion in late January 1554.
 Thomas Wyatt the Younger was among those Protestants who feared Catholic persecution under Mary and Philip.
 He rose in rebellion to prevent this marriage and declared his intentions to place Mary under his charge.
 The rebellion was short-lived and was crushed by early March 1554.
 There were rumours that Courtenay had negotiated with Wyatt and was preparing similar revolts in Devonshire and Cornwall.